shaggysquirrell/Explorer/README.md

 # Explorer
-A journey to make an RPG pixel game.
+A journey to make a pixel RPG.